 Group term life insurance policies are generally limited in their coverage.
 Depending on your employer and their insurance company, you may be able to purchase expanded coverage through your existing policy with them.
 However, many people opt to purchase an additional individual life insurance policy to further supplement the group plan offered by their employer.

 For single people with no dependents, the group policy may offer sufficient coverage.
-However, for families and those with dependents, these term policies are often too limited in their benefits.
+However, for some families and those with dependents, these term policies are often too limited in their benefits.
 In these cases, it can be wise to take out a larger individual plan to ensure that your beneficiaries will receive a large enough payout to meet their needs.
 Calculate how much life insurance you need ahead of committing to a new or supplemental policy or work with a financial planner.

 Frequently asked questions

 It only lasts as long as your employer continues to renew the policy and only for as long as you remain employed with that employer.
 One of the drawbacks to these policy types is that they follow the group and not the individual, so if you leave the company, you will be leaving your policy behind.

 It depends.
 If you don’t currently have enough life insurance coverage and you have the option to purchase group term life insurance through your employer, it may be worth considering.
 To determine whether that’s the case, you may find it helpful to shop around and compare the cost and benefits of the group term policy against those of individual options.
 However, if your employer offers a group term policy and covers most or all of the premium, it may be an excellent deal.